 Shock collars – This is the most popular training no bark collar collar on the market, because it delivers a swift form of discipline/punishment to misbehaving dogs and get them to reduce dog barking.
 Electricity flows through shock collars, and is released upon the animal remotely through a separate control unit.
 Some shock collars can also be triggered by “electric fences,” or remote control units that are placed around a specific perimeter.

-Shock collars – This is the most popular no bark collar collar on the market, because it delivers a swift form of discipline/punishment to misbehaving dogs and gets them to reduce dog barking.
+Because it delivers a swift form of discipline/punishment to misbehaving dogs and gets them to reduce dog barking, shock collars – This is the most popular no bark collar collar on the market.
 Electricity flows through shock collars, and is released upon the dog remotely through a separate control unit.
-Some shock collars can be triggered by “electric fences,” or remote control units that can be placed around a specific perimeter.
+Some shock collars can also be triggered by “electric fences,” or remote control units which are placed around a specific perimeter.

 When the dog crosses the perimeter, a shock current is released that immediately corrects the dog’s behavior.
 This is called pet containment, and is very popular with professional trainers and regular dog owners alike.
-Shock collars can also be used to reduce dog barking.
-It stops the unwanted behavior quickly.
+Shock collars can also be used to stop excessive barking.
+It stops the bad behavior rapidly.

-Now, it is essential that you do not shock your dog (even if you can) on a whim or for every small mistake or transgression.
-If you do, the no bark collar’s effectiveness will soon wane, and your dog may continue to bark, despite being shocked again and again.
+Now, it is crucial that you do not shock your dog (even if you can) on a whim or for every small mistake or transgression.
+If you do, the no bark collar’s results will soon wane, and your dog may continue to bark, despite being shocked repeatedly.
 Use it only as a training tool, and never as a device for “getting back” at your dog for his mistakes.
 Also, learn to time your shocks properly.
 The shock should be applied the moment the behavior occurs, so that the lesson not to bark sinks in quickly and permanently.

 Bark collars can be effective but care needs to be taken not to go too far as shown in this video that reports a Dog was Injured By Bark Collar At Kennel: